ZubairIqbalNb/RobotApocalypse/README.md

 World as we know is taken over by robots.
-The robots once friendly, have now turned against mankind, infecting everyone with an engineered virus called D-ZV.
+The robots once friendly, have now turned against mankind, infecting everyone with a robot engineered virus called REV-50.

 RAM is designed to store/provide information about the robots, survivors, their resourses, infected survivors and their percentage.
-RAM provides excellent service to tackle the sneaky robotic attacks and to limit the spread of D-ZV.
+RAM provides excellent service to tackle the sneaky robotic attacks and to limit the spread of REV-50.

 ## Author